On this page:

 When engaging contractors, school councils must ensure that the school complies with:

-- the Department’s Procurement Policy, and
+- the department’s Procurement policy

-- the Finance Manual
+- the Finance Manual.

 The Education and Training Reform Act 2006 (Vic) allocates the following financial activities to school councils:

 - managing the school’s budget as it relates to running the school.
-Note: principals are responsible for budgeting for their school’s teaching staff, in collaboration with the Department
+Note: principals are responsible for budgeting for their school’s teaching staff, in collaboration with the department

 - entering into contracts and agreements